The treatment of trauma can be some of the most complex work practitioners face.

 Bessel is one of the world’s leading experts in trauma and PTSD.

-If you are interested in learning more about how trauma affects the body, click here.
+If you are interested in learning more about how trauma affects the body, check out our trauma courses.

 What are some brain and body-oriented approaches that have been effective in your work with patients?
 Please leave your thoughts in the comments below.